etnz/permute/readme.md

 ## Lexicographical Order

 Generates all permutation in lexicographical order.
-This is not the fastest way to generate permutations, and two successives permutation can differ by many transposition.
+This is not the fastest way to generate permutations, and two successives permutation can differ by mmultiple transpositions.

 ## Plain Change Order